HE, Mingliang

 Research Interests

-• Virology: Mechanisms of human diseases caused by virus infection (Hepatitis B virus, enterovirus 71, influenza virus)
+• Molecular Virology: Mechanisms of human diseases caused by virus infections

-Stress response is a common mechanism of cells upon internal and external stress stimuli including oxidative stress in tumors and virus invasion.
+Stress response is a common mechanism of cells upon internal and external stress stimuli including oxidative stress in tumors, virus invasion and ageing.
 Long term stress response would lead to varieties of physiological and pathological changes that contribute to many diseases.
-Endoplasmic reticulum (ER) stress is one of the major and fast responses of living cells to exogenous and endogenous insults.
+The stress proteins, including protein chaperons (mainly heat shock protein, HSPs) and RNA chaperons (hnRNPs), play crucial role in cellular homeostasis and innate immunity.
+The dysfunction or dysregulation of these proteins contribute to a variety of human diseases, such as cancers, neurovegetative diseases, autoimmune diseases, and infectious diseases caused by viruses.
+Viruses take advantage of HSPs to facilitate their activities for establishing successful infections.
+For example, endoplasmic reticulum (ER) stress is one of the major and fast responses of living cells to exogenous and endogenous insults.
 Recent studies have highlighted ER stress response because the unfolded protein response (UPR) by expanding its protein-folding capacity adapts to minimize the harmful effects of accumulated misfolded proteins under both physiological and pathological conditions, and therefore eliciting protective processes such as autophagy, antioxidant responses, innate immune response and inflammatory response.
-They are key processes not only for limiting and eradicating pathogen invasions, but for inducing cancers and other diseases as well.
-Severe ER stress elicits cell death to protect unreversed damage of organs in the body, while low levels of ER stress is beneficial to cells by stimulating UPR for cells adapt to subsequent lethal insults.
-Up to now, our knowledge on these complicated stress response networks remains very limited.
-We are trying to figure out how virus stimulates and regulates these stress response, to identify new diagnostic markers and drug targets.
-In addition, we are also interested in developing new drugs against viral infections and human cancers.
+They are key processes not only for limiting and eradicating pathogen invasions, but for inducing cancers and other ageing-related diseases as well.
+Based on the results from these fundamental studies, we are interested in developing new drugs against viral infections, human cancers and ageing.

 Grants